 Larry McNutt died suddenly early Friday, School Transportation News has learned.
 He was 69.

-McNutt had served as western region sales manager of commercial sales for wheelchair-lift manufacturer Ricon, based in Panaroma City, California, for the past 22 years.
+McNutt had served as Western Region sales manager of commercial sales for wheelchair-lift manufacturer Ricon, based in Panorama City, California, for the past 22 years.
 He was a fixture at the brand’s trade show booth at state and national events.

 In a statement, the company said he also served as head of the Acti-Van Division and director of customer support.

-He was also a sustaining member of the California Association of School Transportation Official, and a member of the National Association for Pupil Transportation, California Association for Coordinated Transportation, and Community Transportation Association of America.
+He was also a sustaining member of the California Association of School Transportation Officials as well as a member of that National Association for Pupil Transportation, the California Association for Coordinated Transportation and the Community Transportation Association of America.